GuccioGucci/yoke/README.md

 * [curl](http://curl.haxx.se/)
 * [git](https://git-scm.com/)

 Additional dependencies (for both application and tests) expected to be available in the `PATH` will be automatically installed on first execution.

+Given it's a `bash` script, it should be supported in most Unix-like OS.
+Most of development is done on MacOs, while automatic tests are run on Linux (Ubuntu and CentOS).
+On Windows, you'd probably only need a bash prompt such as [Git bash](https://gitforwindows.org/), [Cygwin](https://www.cygwin.com/) or similar (we succesfully tested on Windows 10 with `Git bash`, `aws` and `jq` - no extra `coreutils` and `curl` required).
+Anyway downloaded binaries are OS specific (eg: `gucci` is available for Windows starting from version `1.5.x`, 64-bit only at the moment).

 Since at the moment the tool is available as source code only (but planned to be distributed with source and/or binary releases), here's how to install it:

 ```
 $ git clone https://github.com/GuccioGucci/yoke.git